Executive Condo Review - Is It A Good Investment Property?

 Executive Condominium Resale Levy

-Simply put, a resale levy is imposed if buyers:
+To simplify, a resale levy is imposed if buyers:

-• Dispose of their HDB-subsidised flat and purchase another HDB-subsidised flat, or
+• Dispose of their HDB-subsidised flat and purchase another HDB-subsidised flat, or;

 EC buyers will not need to pay a resale levy if they bought:

-• A Design, Build and Sell Scheme (DBSS) flat from a developer
+• A Design, Build and Sell Scheme (DBSS) flat from a developer.

 • An EC from a developer where the land sale occurred before December 9, 2013.

-• A resale HDB apartment
+• A resale HDB apartment.

-• A private residential property
+• A private residential property.

 The amount of the resale levy payable will depend on the type of property owned, which could be as high as $55,000, as indicated in the table below: